 Around 85.3% of the educators at this school are full-time and get normal office hours, so they tend to be more accessible to help.
 Graded #1 in Georgia for overall value, we would have predicted this university's superb educational programs to be more expensive.
 The scorecard provides a fantastic summary of University of Georgia.

 McNeese State University is among your top options if you're planning on studying General Agriculture.
 The setting in a big urban center is great for students seeking out considerable prospects for social networking, experience, and exploration.

-The major with the most students signed up for at McNeese State University is liberal arts general studies.
 You'll obtain a lot for your education investment at McNeese State University, since its net price of $15,771 is an excellent value.
+Students shouldn't let affordability concerns prevent them from deciding on McNeese State University as 73.0% of students get some sort of school funding.
 Get a better idea of what campus life at McNeese State University is like by viewing some campus videos.

 Florida Agricultural and Mechanical University is a good option for students pursuing a General Agriculture degree.
 The location in a big city is wonderful for young people seeking ample chances for networking, experience, and discovery.

 Due to a minimal net price and fantastic educational programs, Florida Agricultural and Mechanical University is a fantastic value, earning a position of #9 in Florida.
 This school offers graduate degree programs for students who wish to carry on after earning a bachelor's degree.
 For more information, check out the college scorecard.

 Virginia State University is among your best bets if you're planning on studying General Agriculture.
 Based in Petersburg, Virginia, Virginia State offers a safe, suburban atmosphere for young people.

 With a low price and fantastic education, Virginia State University is a good value, attaining a rank of #14 in Virginia.
 Virginia State University does not require freshmen to live on-campus.
 Learn more to see how well Virginia State University ranks in other categories.